CoursesPlus/CoursesPlus/README.md

 ---
 Hello!
 This is the official repository for Courses+!

-CoursesPlus was created by Alex Studer
+CoursesPlus was created by Alex Studer.

 Also on the CoursesPlus Team:
 * Joshua Fielding
 * William Barkoff